Posts

 R is a powerful programming language and software environment used for statistical computing, data analysis, and graphical representation of data.
 It is widely used among statisticians, data analysts, and researchers for data mining and statistical software development.

 Today’s session will utilize two input files, which we will use for practice.
-These can be downloaded into your instance with the following commands:
+Start by creating a directory for the R session on your instance and download the files with the following commands:

 curl https://raw.githubusercontent.com/ParkerICI/MORRISON-1-public/refs/heads/main/RNASeq/RNA-CancerCell-MORRISON1-metadata.tsv > intro_r_metadata.tsv